Invest in the Legacy

-Fresno Irrigation District (FID) is holding a Proposition 218 election to increase local investments in water management infrastructure and strategies, with an aim to continue the legacy our landowners have built.
+Fresno Irrigation District (FID) held a Proposition 218 election to increase local investments in water management infrastructure and strategies, with an aim to continue the legacy our landowners have built.
 Investing in FID is critical to continue the history of water supply reliability, conveyance, commitment and excellent customer service to our growers and partners throughout the region.

 What this means